All Episodes

 All right.

-As follows, a question to you.
+It is as follows, a question to you.

 I mean, everybody should be aware by now that in the universe there seems to be antimatter.

-Each of the major particles, neutrons, protons, etc., or charged particles anyway, the proton, the electron, has an antiparticle, roughly the same mass but opposite charge.
+Each of the major particles, neutrons, protons, etc., or charged particles anyway, the proton, the electron, has an anti-particle, roughly the same mass but opposite charge.

-And it is certainly true that if you combine somehow matter and antimatter, You get a release of a lot of energy.
+And it is certainly true that if you combine somehow matter and antimatter, you get a release of a lot of energy.

-All the mass is converted into energy.
+All the mass is converted to energy with some.

 So that we might understand, theoretically, Stan, how does the release of energy per an equal amount of material equate to what we build now, either as atomic or hydrogen bombs?

-Neither one of those atomic or hydrogen bombs It uses the potential energy that's available in most of the material.
+Neither one of those atomic or hydrogen bombs uses the potential energy that's available in most of the material.

-You only get a small percentage of it.
+You only get a small percentage.

 What we're working with here is nuclear reactions involve, let's say, 200 million electron volts.